Alisa Kleybanova: 2009

 Kleybanova began her 2009 season at the Brisbane International where she upset sixth seed Kaia Kanepi in the first round but lost in the second round to Tathiana Garbin.
 Kleybanova was defeated in the second round at the Sydney International by Alizé Cornet.
 Seeded 29th at the Australian Open, Kleybanova made it to the third round after wins over Sofia Arvidsson and Stéphanie Cohen-Aloro.
 In the third round, she stunned fifth seed and last year finalist Ana Ivanovic.
 Her run ended in the fourth round where she lost to Australian wildcard Jelena Dokić.

 Playing in the Fed Cup tie against China, Kleybanova played only one rubber; she beat Sun Tiantian.
-In the end, Russia won the tie 5-0.
+In the end, Russia won the tie 5–0.

 2010

 Kleybanova started off the year falling in three sets to Anastasia Pavlyuchenkova at the Brisbane International in the first round where Alisa was the fifth seed.
 She then fell to world No. 3, Svetlana Kuznetsova, in the first round of the Sydney International, falling 5–7 in the third set.

 Kleybanova was seeded 27th at the Australian Open.
-She lost a hard fought three setter to Justine Henin in the third round, despite having been near match point numerous times.
+She lost a hard-fought three setter to Justine Henin in the third round, despite having been near match point numerous times.

 At the 2010 Fed Cup, Kleybanova represented Russia along with Svetlana Kuznetsova.
 Kleybanova fell in three sets to Jelena Janković in her first match, but blew past Ana Ivanovic in her second match.
 Kleybanova and Kuznetsova then defeated Ivanovic and Janković in doubles to help Russia advance.

 At the Open GDF Suez in Paris, Kleybanova fell to world No. 12, Flavia Pennetta.

 At the Malaysian Open, Kleybanova won her first WTA singles title, defeating world No. 7, Elena Dementieva, in the final in straight sets.

-Kleybanova's good form continued into the BNP Paribas Open where she was seeded 23rd.
+Kleybanova's good form continued into the Indian Wells Open where she was seeded 23rd.
 She, like all seeds, received a bye into the second round where she then defeated qualifier Tsvetana Pironkova.
-In the third round she overcame another tight three-setter, defeating former world No. 1, 2009 US Open Champion and No. 14 seed Kim Clijsters, 6–4, 1–6, 7–6.
+In the third round she overcame another tight three-setter, defeating former world No. 1, 2009 US Open champion and No. 14 seed Kim Clijsters, 6–4, 1–6, 7–6.
 In the fourth round, she came back from a set down and had to work hard to defeat an in-form Carla Suárez Navarro (who took out the top seed Svetlana Kuznetsova in the second round).
 Kleybanova played Jelena Janković in the quarterfinal.
 This time, Jelena celebrated, winning 6–4, 6–4.